Vivioli87/memory-game/README.md

 ### How to run this project locally

 To clone this project into Gitpod you will need:
-    - A Github account.
-Create a Github account here
+    - A GitHub account.
+Create a GitHub account here
     - Use the Chrome browser

 Then follow these steps:
-1. Install the Gitpod Browser Extentions for Chrome
+1. Install the Gitpod Browser Extensions for Chrome
 2. After installation, restart the browser
-3. Log into Gitpod with your github account.
+3. Log into Gitpod with your GitHub account.
 4. Navigate to the Project GitHub repository
 5. Click the green "Gitpod" button in the top right corner of the respository
 6. This will trigger a new gitpod workspace to be created from the code in github where you can work locally.